 - University Research Day is held each year in June, and is a celebration of the excellent research undertaken at Strathclyde.

 - Themed Workshops are run throughout the year, focusing on cross-disciplinary themes.
-Recently BTG has been focusing on the Technology & Innovation Centre (TIC) themes with the aim of widening participation across all faculties, and ensuring the global challenges we face are addressed by combining expertise from different disciplines.
+Recently BTG has been focusing on the University's priority themes with the aim of widening participation across all faculties, and ensuring the global challenges we face are addressed by combining expertise from different disciplines.